 It may be that stress causes all cells in every bit of body tissue to call for vitamin B12 to help deal with stress.
 Thus impoverishing your stores of vitamin B12.

-Or, it may be that stress puts “knots” in your stomach causing your stomach lining and all its parietal cells to close down.
-Stomach acid production comes to a halt.
-Maybe the plan is to protect you from too much stomach acid.
+Or, it may be that stress puts “knots” in your stomach causing your stomach lining and all its parietal cells to close down, halting stomach acid production.
+Maybe your body is trying to protect you from too much stomach acid.
 But, there’s a serious problem with that.
 Low stomach acid levels are an invitation to h.pylori.

-The less stomach acid you have, the easier it is for h.pylori to get a foothold in your stomach lining.
+The less stomach acid you have, the easier it is for h.pylori to gain a foothold in your stomach lining.

-Actually, h.pylori is a spiral shaped bacteria that burrows into the stomach lining.
+h.pylori is a spiral shaped bacteria that burrows into the stomach lining.
 Once it’s in the stomach lining it shuts down stomach acid production.
-The outcome is that h.pylori keeps you from absorbing vitamin B12 and magnesium from the food you eat.
+The outcome is h.pylori keeping you from absorbing vitamin B12 and magnesium from food you eat.

 11/29/2018 ~ While I was working on my Petition for Writ of Certiorari, to save my home and garden from Wells Fargo’s foreclosure that had several improprities, like not ever serving me the Complaint in the first place, I used a sleeping capsule with melatonin and herbals.
 I did not want to chance being unable to sleep, and therefore unable to do a good job on my petition.